jmgress/Quizly-1/README.md

 # 🧠 Quizly - Knowledge Testing Application

 An interactive web-based quiz application that allows users to test their knowledge on various topics.
-Built with FastAPI backend and a responsive HTML/JavaScript frontend.
+Built with a FastAPI backend and a React frontend.

 ## Features